microsoft/FabricRTA-in-a-Day/assets/ProctorGuide.md

 **A:** Try the L300: Fabric RTA FlightStream, L300: ADX Microhack, L100-L400: Kusto Detective Agency, L300: Book PDF, L300-400: KQL Graph

 *Q:* *Where can I nominate my team/customer/partner for the program?*
-**A:** For Microsoft employees , you can use the request form – Learning sessions request form
-For Customer or Partners, please write to us at adxcse@microsoft.com
+**A:** For Microsoft employees , you can use the request form – Learning sessions request form.
+For Customer or Partners, please write to us at (*insert Fabric RTA email here*).

 ## Technical Questions:
 A dedicated document will be created for Fabric RTA technical questions.